Prerequisites for studying FEA

 Of course, there must be something, as the title suggested right?
 What I was silent about before is, that in the example above not only the model and loads were symmetric.
 Also, the outcome was!

 This is an issue that can be easily overlooked.
 Symmetry in FEA will always produce a symmetric outcome, simply because well… it’s symmetry!

-If you analyze vibrations, buckling or any other analysis that may produce a unsymmetrical outcome, you should especially remember about this!
+If you analyze vibrations, buckling, or any other analysis that may produce an unsymmetrical outcome, you should especially remember about this!

 I will show you how this problem works on another well-known problem: Euler’s case!

-We will use Linear Bifurcation Analysis (LBA) to calculate eigenvalues of the problem.
-After some simple modeling, I was able to obtain first 5 eigenvalues of the beam:
+We will use Linear Bifurcation Analysis (LBA) to calculate the eigenvalues of the problem.
+After some simple modeling, I was able to obtain the first 5 eigenvalues of the beam: